Working With Our Friends

 Christ Episcopal Church (Valdosta) will sponsor a trip to the Dominican Episcopal camp and conference center in El Pedregal from June 12-19, 2017.
 This team has worked in this community since 2001.
-The main projects for 2017 will be to rebuild the shell of a house in the village for a local family and to hold VBS sessions for the village children.
+The main projects for 2017 will be to build a house in the village for a local family, restore the backboards and goals on a basketball court, conduct a veterinary clinic, and to hold VBS sessions for the village children.
 For a planning webpage for this trip, click here.
 Deadline to sign up: December 6, 2016.
 For more information, contact Julia Ariail or Julius Ariail.

 The Episcopal Church and the Diocese of the Dominican Republic